Published on June 16th, 2014 | by Jennifer Kaplan3

 The email goes on to say that some of Coca-Cola’s suppliers use a common industry practice for grape juice clarification that does involve animal by-products.
 The gelatin used to clarify the juice is made from bovine skin.
 Make note, in the US gelatin is derived from pigs – not fish – and the gelatin is used for juice clarification not color stabilization.
 Curious.

 All that said, Coca-Cola claims that in the US, the only Coca-Cola brand products that are currently produced with cochineal are Minute Maid Juices To Go Ruby Red Grapefruit Drink, Jugos Del Valle Strawberry Banana Juice Nectar, and Jugos Del Valle Strawberry Juice Nectar.
 And, the only currently manufactured Coca-Cola brand products that contain milk are Far Coast (World of Coca-Cola only), FUZE Refresh, and Minute Maid Fruit and Creme Swirls.

 Is Cola-Cola vegan?
-Looks like it.
-But, in the end, no matter why you choose to be vegan for your health, religious beliefs, to reduce your carbon footprint or to eliminate animal suffering, Coca-Cola’s being vegan seems like nothing more than Coca-Cola conveniently exploiting their ingredient list.
+Looks like it, but many of Coke’s other products are not.
+In the end, no matter why you choose to be vegan – for your health, religious beliefs, to reduce your carbon footprint or to eliminate animal suffering – Coca-Cola’s vegan status seems like nothing more than Coca-Cola conveniently exploiting their ingredient list.

 What do you think?
 Coca-Cola veganism: Marketing ploy or corporate mission?

 Keep up with the latest sustainable food news by signing up for our free newsletter.
 CLICK HERE to sign up!